jasonmaidev/ai-replica/README.md

 ### Beta MVP Access

 Anyone can use the app.
 All you need is to have a Gmail account and it doesn't even have to be your main account!
+Other email accounts should work as well but be sure it has the basic fields and proprties of a regular user as the server may throw an error for accounts with missing fields sometimes.

-If you have trouble accessing the app, please shoot me an email over at jasonmai.dev@gmail.com
+If you have trouble accessing the app, please shoot me an email over at jasonmxdev@gmail.com

 ### Getting Started